gavindidrichsen-boilerplate/cookiecutter-bash/README.md

 ➜ git clone https://github.com/gavindidrichsen/cookiecutter-bash
 ```

-Choose another location and create your 'bash_toolbox_directory' which is your 'first' bash template and includes all the source and test code:
+Choose another location and create your 'bash_toolbox_directory' which is your first bash template and includes all the source and test code:

 ```bash
 ➜ cookiecutter $COOKIE/cookiecutter-bash/first